 Fellows @ Curationist Program

-The new [email protected] program connects Curationist to open knowledge, online learning, and interactive, intercultural education.
-We are building a community of learners, seekers, and thinkers, working together to explore and expand Creative Commons content–and its global contexts.
+We are developing and piloting a Curationist Fellows Program to connect Curationist to free knowledge, critical pedagogy communities, and interactive, intercultural, open educational resources.
+We are building a community of learners, seekers, and thinkers, working together to explore and expand OpenGLAM/Creative Commons content–and its global contexts.